igemsoftware2018/Team_Tuebingen_BERT/README.md

 # BERT
 BERT is a powerful workflow for the automated deimmunization of proteins.
 BERT is based on three modular tools: EvoCS, MHCBoost or alternatively NetMHCIIPan and CoReM.
+Please refer to our wiki for details: [Software](http://2018.igem.org/Team:Tuebingen/Software).

 Quick Setup for users